 Collecting nature’s bounty from wild plant sources arguably is the most ancient of human activities.
 For countless millions of years of our evolution, it was essential to our survival.
-Even ‘modern’ wo/man, i. e.
+Even we, as ‘modern’ wo/man, i. e.
 Homo sapiens, subsisted on hunting and foraging for the greatest part of our existence.
 Agriculture only entered the picture some 12,000 years ago!

-During these last 12,000 years of history, we have come to rely on overbred grains and vegetables while the wild relatives, from which they were once derived have largely been forgotten.
-Only in times of extreme hunger and suffering do they reemerge in our awareness as ‘survival food’.
+During these last 12,000 years of history, we have come to rely on overbred grains and vegetables while the wild relatives, from which they were once derived, have largely been forgotten.
+Only in times of extreme hunger and suffering do they re-emerge in our awareness as ‘survival food’.
 WWII and its aftermath was the last period in history during which large portions of the population supplemented their diet with plants gathered from the wild.

 Just because something is natural does not mean it is safe to eat!
-Some plants are edible only during a particular stage of their growth phase or need special preparation in order to render them harmless.
+Some plants are edible only during a particular stage of their development, or may need special preparation to make it edible.
 Allergies and contamination can also be a problem.
-Before attempting to gather any plants for consumption make sure you can positively identify and distinguish it from any possible poisonous look-alikes.
+Before attempting to gather any plants for culinary purposes, make sure you can positively identify and safely distinguish it from any possible poisonous look-alikes.
 Please read and internalize the foraging rules before you start with any self-experimentation.

-Disclaimer: The information given in these pages is for educational purposes only.
+The information given in these pages is for educational purposes only.

 Autumn equinox always arrives with a shock: summer is over, winter is on the approach!
 How can that be?
 It seems only such a short while ago that we laughed and played in the summer sun!
 But all too soon I hear the equinox winds hurling outside my window and watch...